4 Tips for Keeping Your Student Loans in Good Standing

 - Keep Nelnet updated.
 Make sure you keep Nelnet informed of any changes to your address, phone number, email address, or name.
 Even if you don’t receive notifications about your account, you’re still responsible for it.
 Don’t miss important updates!

 - Make your monthly payment.
-Making timely monthly payments keeps your account current, and may have a positive impact on your credit score.
+Making timely monthly payments keeps your account up to date, and may have a positive impact on your credit score.
 Making early payments can reduce the amount of interest you pay or lower the current balance on your loan.

 - Ask for help if you're having trouble making payments.
 The future is unpredictable, and many hardships that come up in life are unavoidable.
 The good news is that, with student loans, you have many options.
 If you’re having trouble making payments, log in to your account or call us at 888.486.4722 to review and discuss your options.
 You may be able to postpone your payments by qualifying for a deferment or forbearance, or you may be eligible for a lower monthly payment through an income based payment plan.
 These are much better options for you than doing nothing and allowing your loans to be reported past due.
 We’re here to help you!